oomejip/minimal-hud-restyle/README.md

 - [Jotai](https://jotai.org/)
 - [Vite](https://vitejs.dev/)

+## Contributing

+I welcome contributions to improve minimal-hud, it would not be possible to maintain without the community.
+If you'd like to help enhance the resource, feel free to use discussions, open issues, or submit pull requests.

+When contributing, please keep the following in mind:
+- Maintain the same style and theme as the existing HUD for a consistent user experience.
+- Follow the project's coding conventions.
+- Ensure any new features include appropriate tests where applicable.

+I appreciate your support in keeping this resource free and accessible for the FiveM community!

 ## Support

 If you enjoy this project and want to show your support, consider buying me a coffee: